tensarflow/ilp/README.md

 # Installtion Instruction ILP

 1. Clone the repository
-2. Open the `.sln` file with Visual Studio 2017
+2. Open the `.sln` file with Visual Studio 2017 or 2019
 3. Set `ILP` as Startup project
 4. Build and run the solution